kpister/spam/README.md

 edit spam_core.cfg with the IPs of your peers.
 These will be the ones spam-core connects to by default

+`spam` will default to use spam_core.cfg and .log, if you change the name of the cfg file, the console will only work if you do the following:

+`spam -c .log_new_cfg_file_name.cfg`

+Once you have the console running, you can check your peer status by typing `peer`

 For a test network to show it is working?